A topic may be:

 For example, you may decide on a topic while reading a book or while listening to the news.

-Further develop your topic as you locate information.
+Develop your topic as you locate information.
 You may need to broaden or narrow it.

-Also, download the Search Strategies document for a checklist of steps to follow.
+Use this guide to get started and to refer to it throughout the research process and download the Search Strategies document for a checklist of steps to follow.

-Research questions will answer, for example:
+Research questions will answer,

 WHO - Who is affected by the topic?